roman/navorski.el/README.md

 ;; will open a new buffer to a production rails console

 (nav/defterminal ipython
-  :buffer-name "dev-console"
+  :buffer-name "ipython-console"
   :proccess-path "/usr/bin/ipython")

 ;; M-x: (nav/ipython-pop-to-buffer)
 ;; will open a new buffer to a local ipython session.
 ```

-navorski.el will use an SSH connection when a :remote-host option
+navorski.el will use an SSH connection when a :remote-host option is
-is provided, check out the function documentation for all possible
+provided, check out the documentation of `nav/defterminal` for all
-options.
+available options.

 ## License